hpssjellis/Hello2World/README.md

 pgHelloWorld
 ============

-Official HelloWorld app with PhoneGap 3 or higher, featuring all compiled files and plugins.
+Official HelloWorld app with PhoneGap 3 or higher, featuring all compiled files and plugins for Android.
 This might come in handy if you don't want to use the CLI.

 <h2>Contents</h2>

 Platforms: Android
-PhoneGap version: 3.0.0
+PhoneGap version: 3.1.0

 Included Plugins:
 1. device